-Through photographing the last steps of the Sælands in Laugarás, I want to create a small arc of Icelandic tradition by using new and archival photography.
-An arc that speaks of history, identity and the bond and relationship between man and the land he inhabits.
+Through photographing the last steps of the Sælands in Laugarás and the use of archival material, I wanted to create a small arc of Icelandic tradition.
+An arc that speaks of commitment, and the respectful relationship between man and the land he inhabits.

 Special mention at HARMONY.
 WITH RAGUSA FOTO FESTIVAL 2022